Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 - This platform focuses more on enabling learners to find tons of courses easily where they can choose whatever topic they like.
 It fits perfectly avid learners who wish to upskill without paying a lot of money.

-- Udemy focuses on helping learners rather than people who want to start an online education business.
+- Udemy focuses on helping learners rather than people who want to start an online course business.

 - You don’t own your students as the platform has strict guidelines on what you can do with your students.